ivansglazunov/nextjs-hasura-auth/TELEGRAM_BOT.md

 - Check that target workflow names match exactly

 **Bot permissions:**
-- Ensure bot has permission to send messages
+- Bot must be added to the channel as administrator
-- For channels, bot must be added as administrator
+- Ensure bot has permission to send messages in the channel

 ## 🔗 Related Documentation